 What are the exemptions from Strong Customer Authentication (SCA) for point-of-sale payments?

 - Smoother and more integrated customer experience, especially for mobile applications.

 - New authentication methods of the cardholder bank side.

 - Management of exemptions and Frictionless.

-The RTS stipulates 2 exemption options for over-the-counter payments:
+The RTS stipulates 2 exemption options for point-of-sale payments:

 - Low value contactless transactions

 The exemption for a contactless transaction can be invoked